Home > Cupcakes > Small Batch Black Forest Cupcakes

 Sweet bowl of ruby red cherries.

-Do I have to use fresh cherries for Black Forest Cupcakes?
+Do I have to use fresh cherries for black forest cupcakes?

 I strongly recommend it, especially with cherries are in season.
 Fresh fruit always has a more robust flavor.
 And you will want a cherry on top when serving!
 However, frozen cherries will also work.